Jump to: Submitting Your Pattern | Patterns | Photography | Payments and Sales | Pattern Support and Errata | Resources | Other questions

 We love having free patterns from our IDP designers!
-It's a great marketing tool for the designers to get their name out in front of a lot of people to promote interest in their other patterns - we run weekly promotions on our blog and other social media sites which results in an average of 1000 downloads per pattern per month.
+It's a great marketing tool for the designers to get their name out in front of a lot of people to promote interest in their other patterns - we run promotions on our blog and other social media sites which results in an average of 1000 downloads per pattern per month.
 The requirements are slightly different from IDP however.
 The pattern already needs to be current Knit Picks yarn and colors, as we are not able to provide yarn support..
-The photos also need to work for our site and approved by our Review Board.
+The photos also need to work for our site and be approved by our Review Board.
 We do not require a sample sent in but we do require an email address included in the pattern for pattern support questions.
-If you have a free pattern you would like to submit, please email it to email@example.com with the subject "Free Pattern Submission".
+If you have a free pattern you would like to submit, please email it to firstname.lastname@example.org with the subject "Free Pattern Submission".

 What about eBooks?

 We have recently started offering eBooks to our customers.
 When we started, it was only our inhouse designs; with that success & interest from customers, we have opened it up to other independent designers.